Proof of U.S. Citizenship and Identification When Applying for a Job

 Are you a citizen born outside of the United States?

-To apply for recognition of citizenship, you have options:
+To get recognition of citizenship, you can use:

 Are you a naturalized citizen or derivative citizen?

-You can use your original Naturalization Certificate or Certificate of Citizenship as proof of citizenship.
-If you have lost either of your certificates, you can apply for a replacement using Form N-565, Application for Replacement Naturalization/Citizenship Document.
-The instructions to N-565 explain how to file and the process in greater detail.
-You can access both the form and instructions from the “Related Links” section in the upper right corner of this page.
+You can use your original Certificate of Naturalization or Certificate of Citizenship as proof of citizenship.
+If you have lost your certificate, you can apply for a replacement using Form N-565, Application for Replacement Naturalization/Citizenship Document.
+The instructions to N-565 (PDF) explain how to file and the process in greater detail.
 If you do not have Web access at home or work, check with your public library, or you can order a form by telephone by calling the USCIS forms request line at 1-800-870-3676.

 Identification when applying for a job

 Every employer in the United States must verify that each newly hired employee can be legally employed in the United States.
 You must provide documentation to your employer to show your identity and authorization to work.
-If you are a U.S. citizen may show a variety of evidence to meet this requirement, including a U.S. passport or U.S. birth certificate along with a government-issued photo identification document.
+If you are a U.S. citizen, you may show a variety of evidence to meet this requirement, including a U.S. passport or U.S. birth certificate along with a government-issued photo identification document.